AbhijitJoshi1234/World-News/README.md

-# World-News -Get news at your fingertips
+# World-News - Get news at your fingertips
 ## Description :
 - News on the go
 - Categorised on basis of various topics like Business, Entertainment, Health, Science, Sports and Technology